sauce-archives/help/docs/tools/appium/setups-landing.md

 It is possible to run Appium tests on TestObject using different languages, testing frameworks and approaches.
 Here you can find a list of sample test setups we recommend to our customers.
 For every language/framework, they are listed in order of growing complexity, with a more complex setup usually granting more advanced functionality.

 <h4 id="java">Java</h4>
 Java is the first language we chose to support for running tests on our platform.
-We currently support both <a href="http://junit.org/">JUnit</a> and <a href="http://testng.org/doc/index.html">TestNG</a>, with JUnit boasting the user-friendly, GUI-based <a href="junit/suites#suite-setup">Suite Setup</a>.
+We currently support both <a href="http://junit.org/">JUnit</a> and <a href="http://testng.org/doc/index.html">TestNG</a>, with JUnit boasting the user-friendly, GUI-based Suite Setup.

 <ul>
     <li>JUnit<ul>